 By default, the bar graph will be representative of the reading obtained, as determined by the Mode P100.
 When P100 = 4 (Average) or 5 (Differential) the bar graph can be assigned to be representative of the level on any of the two points of measurement.
 This parameter is automatically set to the correct default option when selecting the Mode P100 and Xducer (P101), and under normal circumstances will not require changing.
 The options, dependant on the value entered for Mode P100, are as follows:

-Option Description

-When Ultra Wizard = 1 Level/Volume or 2 Pump/Differential

-1 = Auxiliary (Optional) Bargraph will be representative of levels

-obtained from optional Aux.
-Input.

-2 = Xducer 1 (Default) Bargraph will be representative of levels

-obtained from Xducer 1.

-3 = Xducer 2 Bargraph will be representative of levels

-obtained from Xducer 2.

-4 = Avg.
-Level or Diff.
-Bargraph will be representative of the

-Avg/Diff Level of two points of

-measurement, as selected in Mode P100.

-When Ultra a Wizard = 1 Level/Volume

-5 = Volume Bargraph will be representative of the

-volume, as selected in Mode P100.

-6 = Vol. (Avg.)
-Bargraph will be representative of the

-Average Volume of two points of

-measurement, as selected in Mode P100.

-When Ultra Wizard = 3 Flow

-1 = Level Bargraph will be representative of level.

-2 = Head (Default) Bargraph will be representative of head.

-3 = Flow Bargraph will be representative of flow.
+OPTION DESCRIPTION When Ultra Wizard =1 Level/Volume or 2 Pump/Differential 1 = Auxiliary (Optional) Bargraph will be representative of levels obtained from optional Aux.
+Input .
+2 = Xducer 1 (Default) Bargraph will be representative of levels obtained from Xducer 1 3 = Xducer 2 Bargraph will be representative of levels obtained from Xducer 2 4 = Avg.
+Level or Diff Bargraph will be representative of levels obtained from optional Xducer 1 Whe When Ultra Wizard = 1 Level/Volum 5 = Volume Bargraph will be representative of the volume , as selected by Mode P100 6 = Volume (Average) Bargraph will be representative of the average volume of two points of measurement, as selected by Mode P100 When Ultra Wizard = 3 Flow 1 = Level Bargraph will be representative of level.
+2 = Head (Default) Bargraph will be representative of head 3 = Flow Bargraph will be representative of flow.